The Agenda for America’s Entrepreneurs: Essntial benefits

 The way Americans work and start a business is changing, which has been especially true during the COVID-19 pandemic.
 The health crisis has also underscored why today's entrepreneurs and small business employees need a modernized and robust benefits infrastructure that promotes wealth creation, financial security and quality jobs for those who do not work for large organizations.
-It must also be adaptable to events like COVID-19 so that no one's ability to access critical benefits and services depends solely on their employment status.
+A robust benefits infrastructure means that no one's ability to access critical benefits and services depends solely on their employment status.
+Similarly, a lack of access to affordable child care impacts the ability to attract a workforce while also impeding entrepreneurship.

 - Support federal and state efforts to establish publicly-administered retirement savings programs ("Secure Choice") programs to help more small businesses and their employees access retirement plans.

-Additional policies to support our evolving entrepreneurial community while ensuring small businesses have access to skilled workers
+Additional policies to support independent entrepreneurs while ensuring small businesses have access to skilled workers

 - Allow independent entrepreneurs to access Secure Choice programs, understanding many freelancers and self-employed individuals are unable to access traditional retirement benefits.